ALL ABOUT MOBILE JOURNALISM

 1953 - THE TV AND THE "WALKIE-LOOKIE": By the late 1930s, after the first broadcasting tests, it was not difficult to suspect that television would completely change the way we would be informed.
 However, recording equipment was large and heavy and could only be used inside studios and on sets.
 At best, it could be transported in large trucks to cover very special events such as the coronation of Queen Elizabeth II in 1953, undoubtedly a key milestone in the history of the BBC.
 But it was not until the appearance of the Walkie-Lookie from RCA - the first truly portable camera - that reporters could go out and move among the people.
 Only then could the world experience in first person and without leaving their couches what was going on out there, although yes, still in black and white.

-2007 - THE INTERNET AND THE IPHONE: During the 1990s, the Internet began to amass a tremendous amount of information and soon became the place where everyone went to find out what was going on in the world.
+2007 - THE INTERNET AND THE IPHONE: During the 1990s, the Internet began to amass a tremendous amount of information and soon became the place where everyone would go to find out what was going on in the world.
 However, updating the content was not an immediate task or one that was accessible to just anyone.
 The following decade was key, with the arrival of Web 2.0 facilitating user interaction, blogs popped up and social media networks were born, but everything continued to be done from a desktop computer in the office.
 In 2007 the release of the iPhone changed everything.
 It changed the way we communicate, listen to music, get informed... but it especially changed the way all of humanity started to create and share content in an easy, fast, and global way.
 Just as with the first Leica, journalists immediately saw the opportunity and started using their smartphones to completely change the way they created and shared stories in the new digital society.

 Why mobile journalism might be good for you